-Communications and Media Studies at Kent was ranked 5th for graduate prospects and scored 92% overall in The Complete University Guide 2021.
+Communications and Media Studies at Kent was ranked 14th overall in The Complete University Guide 2023.

 Our graduates also have skills and experience relevant to careers in the creative industries and media journalism, galleries and museums, heritage and tourism, and marketing and advertising.